MichiganDataScienceTeam/MDST-Onboarding/README.md

 Then, complete the Git setup [guide](https://docs.google.com/document/d/1pq42R2xr_yoyhyzWE0ugReHgEKgwLdjrJR4mT3_CQEo/edit?usp=sharing).

+If you are experiencing difficulty with the Git setup, you can temporarily skip it and get started on the tutorials and checkpoints first.

 For most people, this is the *hardest* part of the tutorial!
 If you feel frustrated, know it is normal.
 Come see us at tutorial sections or office hours and we will help you sort it out.

 ## Tutorials & Checkpoints